TooBug/zoiA/README.md

 # zoiA

-A beautiful JavaScript template engine.
+A beautiful JavaScript template engine for HTML.